-Domain: E33 Linguistic Object Range: E33 Linguistic Object

-Subproperty of: E70 Stuff.
-P130 shows features of (features are also found on): E70 Stuff a translation.
+Domain: Range: Subproperty of: Quantification: E33 Linguistic Object E33 Linguistic Object E70 Stuff.
+P130 shows features of (features are also found on): E70 Stuff one to many (0,n:0,1) Scope note: This property describes the source and target of instances of E33Linguistic Object involved in a translation.
+When a Linguistic Object is translated into a new language it becomes a new Linguistic Object, despite being conceptually similar to the source object.
+Examples: • "Les Baigneurs" (E33) has translation "The Bathers" (E33)

-Quantification: one to many (0,n:0,1)

-Scope note: This property describes the source and target of instances of E33Linguistic Object involved in

-When a Linguistic Object is translated into a new language it becomes a new Linguistic

-Object, despite being conceptually similar to the source object.

-• "Les Baigneurs" (E33) has translation "The Bathers" (E33)